samclarke/robots-parser/README.md

 **boolean or undefined**

+> [!CAUTION]
+> This is not part of the robots.txt specification and should only be used with
+> the websites owners permission.
+> This method is only intended for special purposes where a user-agent shouldn't
+> fallback to matching against global (*) rules.
+>
+> An example of this behaviour is [Google AdsBot](https://developers.google.com/search/docs/crawling-indexing/google-special-case-crawlers)
+> which must be explicitly excluded.
+This is done with the website owners permission.

 Returns trues if explicitly disallowed for the specified user agent (User Agent wildcards are discarded).

 This will return undefined if the URL is not valid for this robots.txt file.

 ### getMatchingLineNumber(url, [ua])

 **number or undefined**